The J.P. Morgan Epstein Scandal: Banking a Predator and the $290 Million Reckoning

 | Key Individual | Jes Staley (Former Head of Asset Management) |

-| Key Mechanism | Processing hundreds of thousands in physical cash withdrawals |
+| Key Mechanism | Processing physical cash withdrawals for victim payments |

-| Outcome | Historic settlement; Public apology; Disruption of Jes Staley’s career |
+| Outcome | Historic settlement; Public apology; Clawback lawsuit against Jes Staley |

-The Compliance Blind Spot: Profit over Protection
+The J.P.
+Morgan Compliance Blind Spot: Profit over Protection

-- The Cash Outflows: Forensic analysts found that Epstein withdrew over $800,000 in physical cash annually, often in increments specifically designed to avoid detection.
-This cash was allegedly used to pay "recruiters" and victims in his trafficking ring.
+Forensic discovery substantiated that Epstein withdrew over $800,000 in physical cash annually, often in increments specifically designed to avoid detection.

 The investigation centered heavily on Jes Staley, who at the time was the head of J.P.
 Morgan’s Asset Management division and later became the CEO of Barclays.